OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 7.1 Encryption Types to Use

 There are various encryption types to use when it comes to securing a secret.
-(WIP by @commjoen)
+(WIP by @commjoen - continue here!)

 ### 7.2 Convergent Encryption